cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/EnvSpecificObjectProtectionRequestParams.md

 # EnvSpecificObjectProtectionRequestParams

-Specifies the parameters which are specific to adapter identified by enviournment.
+Specifies the parameters which are specific to adapter identified by environment.

 ## Properties
 Name | Type | Description | Notes